8 Unique Train Travel Routes in Southern France (Local Picks)

 - Musée de l’Arles Antique: If you want to see more Roman artifacts, this museum is excellent.

-After exploring the Roman history of Arles, the next leg of our journey takes us to the charming coastal village of Cassis.
-This train ride is a bit of a transition, moving from the ancient heart of Provence to the sparkling Mediterranean.
+This next leg to Cassis is one of the highlights when traveling the south of France by train.
+The route connects travelers between historic cities and the sparkling Mediterranean Sea.
+The train ride functions as a transition between two places which include the ancient heart of Provence and the sparkling Mediterranean.
 The journey itself isn’t the most scenic, but the destination more than makes up for it.

 Here’s a general idea of the route, though always check the latest schedules: